N-NeelPatel/Practice-project/README.md

 # Practice-project
-This is a practice project.
+This is a practice project for learning stuff.